-PROGRAM OF STUDY ENDORSEMENT OPTIONS ENDORSEMENT REQUIREMENTS A student may earn an endorser Curriculum requirements for Four credits in math Four credits in science Two additional elective cre ement by successfully completing: for the endorsement Animal Science Applied Agricultural Engineering Engineering Healthcare Therapeutic STEM Successfully complete a sequence of courses in one of the following areas or a combination of courses from no more than two areas CTE STEM courses or an approved STEM-related Program of Study Mathematics must include Algebra II and 4th Math Class must list Algebra II as a prerequisite Science must include biology, chemistry, & physics Algebra II, chemistry, and physics Animal Science Business and A coherent sequence of four (4) credits in CTE.
-Business Management Design & Multimedia Arts Digital Communications Industry At least two courses must come from the same career cluster with at least one advanced CTE course and The final course must be selected from one of the following career clusters: Agriculture, Architecture/Construction, Arts A/V, Business Management, Finance, Hospitality, Information Technology, Manufacturing, Marketing, Transportation, Energy, or Career Prep.
-Healthcare Therapeutic (Medical Assisting) Public Service Successfully complete a sequence of courses in one of the following areas: CTE public-service-related Programs of Study Human services Law, public safety, corrections, and security Health science Government and public administration Junior Reserve Officer Training Corps (JROTC) A coherent sequence of four (4) courses in CTE.
+PROGRAM OF STUDY ENDORSEMENT OPTIONS ENDORSEMENT REQUIREMENTS an endorsement by successfully completing: uirements for the endorsement math science Animal Science Agricultural Technology Mechanical Systems Engineering Foundations Nursing Science STEM Successfully complete a sequence of courses in one of the following areas or a combination of courses from no more than two areas CTE STEM courses or an approved STEM-related Program of Study Mathematics must include Algebra II and 4th Math Class must list Algebra II as a prerequisite Science must include biology, chemistry, & physics Algebra II, chemistry, and physics Animal Science Business and A coherent sequence of four (4) credits in CTE.
+Plant Science Agricultural Technology & Mechanical Systems Business Management Graphic Design & Interactive Media Digital Communications Industry At least two courses must come from the same career cluster with at least one advanced CTE course and The final course must be selected from one of the following career clusters: Agriculture, Architecture/Construction, Arts A/V, Business Management, Finance, Hospitality, Information Technology, Manufacturing, Marketing, Transportation, Energy, or Career Prep.
+Name in a Colombia Dalella Camaia Nursing Science (Medical Assisting) Exercise Science & Wellness Public Service Successfully complete a sequence of courses in one of the following areas: CTE public-service-related Programs of Study Human services Law, public safety, corrections, and security Health science Education and training Government and public administration Junior Reserve Officer Training Corps (JROTC) A coherent sequence of four (4) courses in CTE.
 At least two courses must come from the same career cluster with at least one advanced CTE course and The final course must be selected from career cluster Education & Training, Government/Public Admin, Health Science, Human Services, Law/Public Safety, or Career Prep.

-Design & Multimedia Arts Arts & Humanities Successfully complete one of the following: Two levels each in two languages other than English (LOTE) Four levels in the same LOTE Courses from one or two disciplines in: Fine Arts (music, theater, art, dance, or film) English electives not included in the business and industry endorsement Social studies Multidisciplinary Studies Successfully complete one of the following: Four advanced courses that prepare a student to enter the workforce successfully or postsecondary education without remediation Four credits in each foundation subject area, including chemistry and/ or physics and English IV or a comparable Advanced Placement (AP) or International Baccalaureate (IB) English course Four credits in AP, IB, or dual credit courses selected from English, mathematics, science, social studies, economics, LOTE or fine arts
+Arts Successfully complete one of the following: Two levels each in two languages other than English (LOTE) Four levels in the same LOTE Courses from one or two disciplines in: Fine Arts (music, theater, art, dance, or film) English electives not included in the business and industry endorsement Social studies Cooldi Stadios Multic Successfully complete one of the following: • Four advanced courses that prepare a student to enter the workforce successfully or postsecondary education without remediation • Four credits in each foundation subject area, including chemistry and/ or physics and English IV or a comparable Advanced Placement (AP) or International Baccalaureate (IB) English course • Four credits in AP, IB, or dual credit courses selected from English, mathematics, science, social studies, economics, LOTE or fine arts